Company logo overlaid on waste collection vehicles at Parsons Green

 We maintain accessible reporting channels for workers, contractors and third parties to raise concerns about modern slavery risks.
 Reports can be raised confidentially and are investigated by a designated compliance team.
 Whistleblower protections are in place and training programmes ensure staff and suppliers in Parsons Green commercial waste operations know how to report suspected abuse without fear of retaliation.

-Employee training session on recognising modern slavery in waste services Training, awareness and continuous monitoring underpin our efforts.
+A green waste collection vehicle parked on a residential street with a blue wheelie bin being lifted and emptied into the cargo compartment.
+The vehicle's side is visible, showing a reflective strip along its lower edge.
+The bin, positioned on the right side of the image, is tilted at an angle with its lid open, revealing the waste inside.
+Surrounding the scene are trees with green foliage and a paved driveway with some patches of slight cracking.
+The background includes additional greenery and a cloudy sky, indicating overcast weather.
+The setting suggests a routine rubbish collection operation in a suburban area, consistent with services provided by Commercial Waste Parsons Green, supporting waste and rubbish removal for local homes.
+Training, awareness and continuous monitoring underpin our efforts.
 All employees receive mandatory training on recognising signs of exploitation and the steps to take if they suspect modern slavery.
 Suppliers are required to provide similar training to their workforce and to cooperate with our audit and remediation processes.
 We emphasise transparency and expect suppliers to maintain accurate workforce records.

 Where modern slavery or human trafficking is suspected, we will act swiftly to protect potential victims, cooperate with enforcement agencies and apply contractual and legal remedies against perpetrators.
 Our response protocols set out escalation routes, victim support and remediation steps tailored to the nature of the incident within the Parsons Green commercial waste context.